SamutourR115/SamutourR115/README.md

 ###

-<p align="left">✨ Creating bugs since 2010<br>📚 I'm currently learning DeepLearning and Robotics !<br>🎯 Goals: Create my own company after my study or beacoming Freelance<br>🎲 Fun fact: I have skills in mechanics and electronics as well as in programming</p>
+<p align="left">✨ Creating bugs since 2010<br>📚 I'm currently learning DeepLearning and Robotics !🎲 Fun fact: I have skills in mechanics and electronics as well as in programming</p>

 ###